The Cincinnati Kid

-The Cincinnati Kid is a 1965 American drama film directed by Norman Jewison.
+The Cincinnati Kid is a 1965 American sports drama film directed by Norman Jewison.
 It tells the story of Eric "The Kid" Stoner, a young Depression-era poker player, as he seeks to establish his reputation as the best.
 This quest leads him to challenge Lancey "The Man" Howard, an older player widely considered to be the best, culminating in a climactic final poker hand between the two.

-The script, adapted from Richard Jessup's novel of the same name, was written by Ring Lardner Jr. and Terry Southern; it was Lardner's first major studio work since his 1947 blacklisting as one of The Hollywood Ten.
+The script, adapted from Richard Jessup's 1963 novel of the same name, was written by Ring Lardner Jr. and Terry Southern; it was Lardner's first major studio work since his 1947 blacklisting as one of The Hollywood Ten.
 The film stars Steve McQueen in the title role and Edward G. Robinson as Howard.
 Director Jewison, who replaced Sam Peckinpah shortly after filming began, describes The Cincinnati Kid as his "ugly duckling" film.
-He considers it the film that allowed him to transition from the lighter comedic films he had previously been making and take on more serious films and subjects.
+He considers it the film that allowed him to make the transition from the lighter comedic films he had been making and take on more serious films and subjects.

-The film garnered mixed reviews from critics on its initial release; supporting actors Robinson and Joan Blondell earned award nominations for their performances.
+The film garnered mixed reviews from critics on its initial release.
+Joan Blondell earned a Golden Globe nomination for her performance as Lady Fingers.

 Plot

-In the 1930s Eric Stoner, nicknamed "The Kid", an up-and-coming poker player in New Orleans, hears that Lancey Howard, an old master of the game, is in town, and sees it as his chance to achieve recognition as the new king of five-card stud.
-But before the huge contest between Stoner and Howard, the latter arranges a tune-up game with wealthy, corrupt William Jefferson Slade.
-For a dealer, he secures the services of the Kid's friend, Shooter, renowned for his integrity.
-Howard wins $6,000 from Slade over a 30-hour game, angering Slade and wounding his pride.
-That night at Slade's home, he tries to bribe Shooter into cheating in the Kid's favor when the two players meet.
-Shooter declines, but Slade calls in Shooter's markers worth $12,000, and blackmails him by threatening to reveal damaging information about Shooter's sleazy wife, Melba.
+Eric Stoner is "The Cincinnati Kid", an up-and-coming poker player in 1930s New Orleans.
+He hears that Lancey Howard, an old master of the game, is in town, and sees it as his chance to achieve recognition as the new king of five-card stud.

+Before they square off, Howard arranges a tune-up game with wealthy, corrupt William Jefferson Slade.
+For a dealer, he agrees to the services of Shooter, renowned for his integrity and a good friend of the Kid.
+Howard wins $6,000 from the prideful Slade in a 30-hour game, angering the man enough to seek to get even.

+Slade then tries to bribe Shooter with the proceeds of a $25,000 bet into cheating in the Kid's favor when he and Howard meet.
+Shooter declines, but Slade calls in Shooter's markers worth $12,000, and blackmails him by threatening to reveal damaging information about Shooter's wife, Melba.
+Slade then throws in canceling the markers as a goose.
 Shooter agonizes over his decision, having spent the last 25 years building a reputation for honesty.
-Eventually, however, he accedes to Slade's demands.
-Meantime, with the Kid's girl Christian visiting her parents, Melba tries to seduce him, even though she and Christian are close friends.
+Eventually, however, he caves in.

+Meantime, even though Melba and the Kid's girl Christian are close friends, Melba tries to seduce him while Christian is visiting her parents.
 Out of respect for Shooter, he rebuffs her and spends the day before the game with Christian at her family's farm.